flyingmachine/brave-clojure-web/content/7-core-functions-in-depth.md

 In this chapter, you learned:

-* Clojure emphasizes programming to abstractions
+* Clojure emphasizes programming to abstractions.
 * The sequence abstraction deals with operating on the individual elements of a sequence.
 Seq functions often convert their arguments to a seq and return a lazy seq.